Game Programming Patterns – Book Review

 The author went to extra lengths to illustrate some of the more difficult concepts with his own drawings.
 While he is unlikely to have a second career as an artist, the drawings give the book a nice personal touch and help readers to better grasp the content.
 It’s also worth mentioning that the text is beautifully typeset and looks gorgeous on paper.
 I haven’t tried the e-book versions, but other reviewers praise their looks.

 Speaking of e-books, the entire publication is available for free in HTML format.
-Paperback and various other electronic versions are available for sale (and worth their price).
+Paperback and various other electronic versions are available for sale and well worth their price.